FlineDev/LinksKit/README.md

 }
 ```

-> Tip: The `providerToken` is the `pt` query parameter in the campaign link of your app (e.g. ` https://apps.apple.com/app/apple-store/id123456789?**pt=123456**&ct=test1234&mt=8`).
-If you are new to campaign links, make sure to learn about them [here](https://developer.apple.com/help/app-store-connect/view-app-analytics/manage-campaigns) – they basically help you understand where people have discovered your app.
-Note that you don't have to create campaign links using App Store Connect over and over again – the `providerToken` is the same for all your apps and you can change the `campaignToken` (`ct` query parameter) to anything you like.
-LinksKit sends your apps Bundle ID as the campaign token by default, that's why you don't need to set it up.
+> **Tip:** The `providerToken` is part of your app's campaign link (look for the `pt` query parameter).
+Campaign links are a great way to track where users are finding your app.
+Learn more about them [here](https://developer.apple.com/help/app-store-connect/view-app-analytics/manage-campaigns).
+LinksKit automatically uses your app's Bundle ID as the campaign token, so no extra setup is needed.

-> Note: LinksKit automatically adds the link to Apples terms of use for apps with in-app purchases to the `.legalLinks` section – no action needed.
-It just works. 🚀
+> **Note:** LinksKit will automatically add Apple's terms of use link to `.legalLinks` for apps with in-app purchases.
+No need to configure it yourself – it just works! 🚀

 ### Optional Extras

-LinksKit is fully customizable but comes also with built-in extras for your convenience:
+LinksKit goes beyond the basics, offering more customization to fit your needs.
+You can:

-* `.helpLinks` also accepts an optional `faqURL` parameter if you have a link for common questions
+* Add an FAQ link with `faqURL` passed to `.helpLinks`
-* `.socialMenus(appLinks:developerLinks:)` is for linking to your and/or your apps socials
+* Link to your app's or developer's social media with `.socialMenus(appLinks:developerLinks:)`
-* `.appMenus(ownAppLinks:friendsAppLinks:)` is for linking to your other apps and/or some friends apps
+* Promote your other apps or apps from friends using `.appMenus(ownAppLinks:friendsAppLinks:)`

-A real-world example from my app [TranslateKit](https://apps.apple.com/app/apple-store/id6476773066?pt=549314&ct=github.com&mt=8) that makes use of all these extras looks like this:
+Here’s a real-world example from my app [TranslateKit](https://apps.apple.com/app/apple-store/id6476773066?pt=549314&ct=github.com&mt=8), showcasing all of these features:

 ```swift
 init() {